midhunkalarikkal/FullDomain/Notes/html.md

 ## `HTML Entities` ##
 ======================
 Some characters are reserved in HTML.
-If you use the less than (<) or greater than (>) signs in your HTML text, the browser might mix them with tags.
+If we use the less than (<) or greater than (>) signs in your HTML text, the browser might mix them with tags.

 < (less than) = &lt;
 > (greather than) = &gt;